 There are many reasons why students take time off from their studies: employment, medical, financial, study, travel and other reasons.
 You normally don't need to specify a reason to be eligible for Approved Leave, but it is important you consider how Approved Leave will impact your course progression and completion time.
-A decision on whether to grant Approved Leave will be made by your Faculty Adviser.
+A decision on whether to grant Approved Leave will be made by your Student Advising Office.

 For further advice on Approved Leave, submit a query using Email Us.